Codivores/blog-tech/cksj9aba304h31ws1co9fb2ts.md

 * Add a navigation entry

-* Customize the fields of the Model and the form accordingly
+* Customize the fields of the Model

+* Create the form accordingly (Blade components or OOP builder)

 * Customize the admin Controller if needed